followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/visible.md

 ===========================================================================

 <!--shortDescription-->
-A boolean value specifying whether or not the field is visible in the pivot grid and the [Field Chooser](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/fieldChooser/).
+Specifies whether the field is visible in the pivot grid and [field chooser](/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Field_Chooser).
 <!--/shortDescription-->

 <!--fullDescription-->